datawire/ambassador-docs/docs/pre-release/topics/install/upgrading.md

 If none of the commands above return resources, you probably have an old installation and you should follow the instructions for [upgrading to Ambassador Edge Stack](../upgrade-to-edge-stack/).

-## Upgrading an Installation with Manifests
+### Upgrading an Installation with YAML Manifests

-If you're using the YAML files supplied by Datawire, you'll be able to upgrade simply by repeating the following `kubectl apply` command:
+If you previously installed Edge Stack using YAML manifests, you can upgrade with these commands:

 ```
 kubectl apply -f https://www.getambassador.io/yaml/aes-crds.yaml